 Being the capital city, the inhabitants of Kuala Lumpur is made up of literally a melting pot of language, culture, and even nationalities.
-The bustling city life that teems with fresh opportunities does not only accommodate locals, but also expatriates – and just like everybody else, they too are in need of a home sweet home – comfortable living spaces and neighbourhoods to rest their heads after a long day of frequenting to and fro from their workplaces.
+The bustling city life that teems with fresh opportunities does not only accommodate locals but also expatriates – and just like everybody else, they too are in need of a home sweet home – comfortable living spaces and neighbourhoods to rest their heads after a long day of frequenting to and fro from their workplaces.

 Are you an expat new to the city?
 Cool!
-Do treat yourself to a cup of Teh Tarik for a job well done, because you have definitely chosen one of the best and most vibrant places in the world to live in (according to us locals, of course) – and as you slowly savour this sweet condensed milk-laden beverage at a nearby Mamak shop, do take the time to scroll down this article to discover what everyone, other expats included, think are the best living areas for expats in Kuala Lumpur.
+Do treat yourself to a cup of Teh Tarik (Malaysia famous tea) for a job well done, because you have definitely chosen one of the best and most vibrant places in the world to live in (according to us locals, of course) – and as you slowly savor this sweet condensed milk-laden beverage at a nearby Mamak shop, do take the time to scroll down this article to discover what everyone, other expats included, think are the best living areas for expats in Kuala Lumpur.

 This prosperous area currently houses one of the fastest-growing expat neighbourhoods in the whole capital, mainly due to its proximity to many prominent international schools, the availability of commercial districts, as well as the abundance of residence options within its vicinity.
 These factors make it the ideal location for expat families to settle down and form a substantial community.

 Mont Kiara is also located quite close to the downtown district of Kuala Lumpur.
 With the help of the capital’s highway system, it is also possible to travel to other parts of the city such as Bangsar and Damansara without much hassle as well.